 Open the Include/Exclude Values dialog on the right and specify the following:

 The “confirmation” phrase indicates that this is an order.
 After reviewing all the page titles where those criteria are met, a “1” will be counted for each instance.
 The result is a new metric (not a calculated metric.)
 A metric that has included/excluded values can be used everywhere any other metric can be used.
 It works with Attribution IQ, filters, and everywhere else you can use standard metrics.

 You can further specify an attribution model for this metric, such as Last Touch, with a Lookback window of Session.

 You can also create another Orders metric from the same field and specify a different attribution model for it, such as First Touch, and a different Lookback window, such as 30 days.

 Another example would be to use the Visitor ID, a dimension, as a metric to determine how many Visitor IDs your company has.

-Previously, integers would automatically be treated as metrics in CJA.
+Previously, integers would automatically be treated as metrics in Customer Journey Analytics.
 Now, numerics (including custom events from Adobe Analytics) can be treated as dimensions.
 Here is an example:

 Drag the call_length_min integer into the Dimensions section under Included Components: